Popular Links

 “To whom God would make known what [is] the riches of the glory of this mystery among the Gentiles; which is Christ in you, the hope of glory.”
 Colossians 1:27.

 This is why it is also known as the mystery of the gospel, for this is the purpose of the gospel.
+The mystery of God that He reveals to His children is His purpose for them, the plan of redemption.
+Compare 1 Timothy 3:16.

 Revelation 10:8-11 “And the voice which I heard from heaven spoke unto me again, and said, Go and take the little book which is open in the hand of the angel which standeth upon the sea and upon the earth.
 9 And I went unto the angel, and said unto him, Give me the little book.
 And he said unto me, Take it, and eat it up; and it shall make your belly bitter, but it shall be in your mouth sweet as honey.
 10 And I took the little book out of the angel's hand, and ate it up; and it was in my mouth sweet as honey: and as soon as I had eaten it, my belly was bitter.
 11 And he said unto me, You must prophesy again before many peoples, and nations, and tongues, and kings.”